 New locomotives with an aggregate engine power rating less than 1,006 horsepower are not required to be certified by U.S. EPA to locomotive standards, but are required to be certified U.S EPA off-road (non-road) emission standards.
 This lower horsepower equipment must

-06/20/2017 6 - 4 LOCOMOTIVES

 also be verified by ARB to meet or exceed the Tier 4 locomotive standards.

 Zero-emission locomotives must have ARB verification.